-Here we’re going to cover the best modem router combo for Xfinity, stand-alone modems for Comcast, and routers in 2020.
+Here we’re going to cover the best four modem router combo for Xfinity, stand-alone modems for Comcast, and routers in 2021.
 The only situation where you would need to seek out a different device is if you have a voice modem.
 We do explain the difference between the two in our easy to read combo modem router chart below.

 This list of approved modems is compatible with Blast and Performance packages.
 We even cover the newer Comcast Gigabit, future-proofed DOCSIS 3.1 modems.